Updated: 30th June 2016

-A large building supplies company based in Hull has submitted a winding up petition against a Macclesfield-based interior design business in relation to sizable unpaid debts.
+A large building supplies company based in Hull has submitted a winding up petition against a Macclesfield-based interior design business in relation to sizeable unpaid debts.

 As the creditor in the case, MKM Building Supplies has apparently been working with Edgewood B&I in an effort to have the debts repaid in instalments over time.